zephyrproject-rtos/zephyr/doc/development_process/dev_env_and_tools.rst

 The CI infrastructure currently runs the following tests:

-- Run ''checkpatch'' for code style issues (can vote -1 on errors)
+- Run ''checkpatch'' for code style issues (can vote -1 on errors; see note)
 - Gitlint: Git commit style based on project requirements
 - License Check: Check for conflicting licenses
 - Run ''sanitycheck'' script